diezcami/admu-notes/[SA21] Introduction to Sociology and Anthropology/lec-03 Development of Sociology.md

     * Social processes cannot be fully understood without referring to this conflict of interest, a conflict whose outcome always favors the stronger party.
       * eg. People Power, Cory Aquino had power and helped out the masses - leveled their odds in going against Marcos
   * **Advantages**: Highlights aspect of society that the functionalist perspective tends to ignore
-  * **Disadvantages**: Focuses on issues of competition and change, while failin to take into account more orderly, stable and less controversial dimensions of social reality.
+  * **Disadvantages**: Focuses on issues of competition and change, while failing to take into account more orderly, stable and less controversial dimensions of social reality.
 * **Interactionist Perspective**
   * Does not necessarily contest the previous 2
   * A view of society that focuses on the way in which people act toward, respond to and influence one another.